car-men01/CoffeeShop/README.md

 # Coffee Shop - Pirate Cafe

-This project represents a website of a Coffee Shop, made using REACT, JavaScript, HTML and CSS. \
+This project represents a website of a Coffee Shop, made using REACT, JavaScript, HTML and CSS.
-When a user opens the website he will land on the main page.
-From there, a user can go to the Menu page and look through the menu, search and filter menu items

-### Functionalities
+## Functionalities

+The website has 4 pages: Main Page, Menu Page, Add a product page, Product detail page.

+# CRUD operations

+_Menu_ - Allows the user to view all the products from the shop _Add a product_ - Allows the user to add a new product to the menu _Product Details_ - When clicking on a product from the menu, the user will be redirected to the product detail page, where he can delte or update the selected product

+# Searchinig, Filtering and Sorting

+On the Menu page, the user can search for a specific product by its name or description.
+Additionally, the user can filter the products by their category, or sort the products by their price in a given category.